Changing Lives: Interested in Volunteering?

 When you volunteer for Samaritans, you touch another person’s life when it really matters, and it changes you too.

-Come to our next information morning on Saturday 11th February 2017 from 10am until 12 noon, to find out more.
+Come to our next information session on Tuesday 2nd April at 7pm to 8pm to find out more.
 It's at the Samaritans Centre at 13 Upper High Street, Winchester, Hampshire, SO23 8UT.

 More details from email@example.com